Omak, Washington: Infrastructure

 Omak has rail, air, and bus services for regional and state transportation.
 Rail lines from Cascade and Columbia River Railroad enter Omak from Oroville in the north and Wenatchee in the south.
 The line interchanges with BNSF Railway in the Wenatchee area.
 The City of Omak operates the general Omak Airport.
 The paved runway is the third largest in central Washington.
 The airport provides three daily charter flights, except on Saturdays and Sundays.
 Wings for Christ Airport and Mid-Valley Hospital EMS Heliport are private aviation ports.
 The closest commercial airports are located in Penticton and East Wenatchee.
 Okanogan County Transportation & Nutrition provides bus services in the city, and the federal Amtrak and Greyhound Lines maintain bus stops there.

 The 30-bed Mid-Valley Hospital provides medical services, including a 24-hour emergency medical service, ambulance service, nursing care, a birthing center, and a trauma center.
 The facility employs 10 physicians and dentists, 20 registered nurses and two licensed practical nurses.
 Established in July 2000, Okanogan Behavioral Healthcare serves the city as an alternative medical facility.
 Numerous nursing homes, including Rosegarden Care Center, New LifeStyles and The Source for Seniors, operate in Omak.
 The city's clinic was constructed in 1996 using $4,800,000 of local funds.
 The City of Omak measures residents' drinking water use and provides storm drains, solid waste, and garbage services since 1984.
 Residents under 60 are charged a 10 percent utility tax on purchases.
 Electricity is supplied by Okanogan County Public Utility District, and natural gas by Amerigas.
-Other utility companies serving Omak include AT&T (telephone); and Comcast (telephone, Internet, and cable television).